 The company continues to grow apace – more customers, more staff, another office location, more transactions, and more complexity.
 The new manager’s area has grown as well, as have his responsibilities, not only in terms of people but also in terms of the pace of business.

 The signs of stress are starting to show in his manner, and in his inability to keep on top of things.
 Responses to inquiries are slow in coming.
 His staff members are becoming frustrated and inefficient because he is unable to answer all of their questions in a timely manner and so they are hampered from completing their work.
 Some of them are starting to come to you again for direction.
-That is causing other parts of the organization to seize up.
+That is causing other parts of the organization to seize up due to the under-sizing of the job.
 Call volume is beginning to mushroom as customers don’t just call once and get an answer, now they call repeatedly trying to get a single issue resolved.
 They are holding payment until their issue is addressed, so accounts receivable are beginning to rise and cash available is negatively affected.

 What happened here anyway?